GENERAL TERMS AND CONDITIONS (T&C)

 2. Only after the vehicle has been approved as roadworthy and registered by the competent authority may the Buyer operate the vehicle.

 3. If the vehicle is already registered with the competent vehicle registration authority, then the Buyer must arrange for a change of entry such that the Buyer (or the final purchaser) is entered as owner and operator, and must do so within ten days from the delivery of the documents listed in para.
-(5) (Terms of Delivery); alternatively, the Buyer shall render all requisite assistance to the Seller so that the latter may arrange for this change.
-The Buyer is aware that the vehicle may remain registered in private or public registers or records of the exporting country for up to 6 months, including re-registrations during this period (especially if the vehicle was financed through a leasing company).
+(2); alternatively, the Buyer shall render all requisite assistance to the Seller so that the latter may arrange for this change.
+The Buyer is aware that the vehicle may remain registered in private or public registers or records of the exporting country for up to 12 months, including re-registrations during this period (especially if the vehicle was financed through a leasing company).
 Such registrations do not qualify as a defect of the vehicle and have already been reflected in the purchase price for the vehicle; the same applies to a one-day registration (if any) of the vehicle and to the entry of multiple previous owners, i.e., in particular, leasing companies and car dealerships.

 5. Upon Seller's written request, the Buyer must within 14 days send to the Seller a copy of the relevant registration certificate, issued by the competent authority in the Buyer's home country, or, failing that, send within the same time period a letter of confirmation of the fact that the vehicle has not yet been registered (specifying the reason for non-registration – i.e. because the vehicle is still warehoused on the Buyer's premises and has not been resold).